 creativity and even serious questions are stifled.

-Christians see friendships as potential fellowship.
+Christians see friendships as potential for fellowship.
 Friendship is the human attempt to accomplish what fellowship does in

 God’s strength.
 Friendships fail when human resources are exhausted but fellowship can bridge seemingly impossible chasms.